Jamming and flocking in the restricted active Potts model: Numerical Results

 \section{Numerical Results}

-In this section, we present the numerical simulation results of the $q = 4$ restricted APM with MPS = 1, hardcore and softcore restrictions.
-The models are simulated on a square lattice of linear size $L = 100$ with periodic boundary conditions, where individual particle states $\sigma = \{1, 2, 3, 4\}$ correspond to the movement directions right, up, left and down, respectively.
-Simulations are performed for various control parameters: $D = 1$ is kept constant throughout the simulations, $\beta=1/T$ regulates the noise in the system, $\rho_0=N/L^2$ defines the average particle density, and self-propulsion parameter $\epsilon$ dictates the effective velocity the particles.
+In this section, we present the numerical simulation results of the $q = 4$ rAPM with MPS = 1, hard-core restriction (${\rm MPS}>1$), and soft-core repulsion.
+The models are simulated on a square lattice of linear size $L = 100$ with periodic boundary conditions, where individual particle states $\sigma = \{1, 2, 3, 4\}$ correspond to the movement directions right, up, left, and down, respectively.
+Simulations are performed for various control parameters: $D = 1$ is kept constant throughout the simulations, $\beta=1/T$ regulates the noise in the system, $\rho_0=N/L^2$ defines the average particle density, and self-propulsion parameter $\epsilon$ dictates the effective velocity of the particles.
 Starting from a homogeneous initial condition, the Monte Carlo algorithm (Sec.~\ref{simul}) evolves the system under various control parameters until the stationary distribution is reached.
 Following this, measurements are carried out and thermally averaged data are recorded.